tc39/proposal-ses/README.md

 helping to create an endowments record seeded with such a `FreshDate` and `FreshMath`, to then be used in a normal `confine` call.

-We can likewise create patterns for endowing with virtualized emulations of expected host-provided globals, like `window` and `document`, possibly mapping into the caller's own or not.
+In addition to `Date` and `Math`, we can create libraries for seeding the fresh global with virtualized emulations of expected host-provided globals like `window` and `document`.
+These emulations may map into the caller's own or not.
 [Caja's Domado subsystem](https://github.com/google/caja/blob/master/src/com/google/caja/plugin/domado.js) uses exactly this technique to emulate most of the conventional browser and DOM APIs by mapping the confined code's virtual DOM into